seanbb88/falcons/README.md

 This app is designed to initialize and populate databases, perform data retrieval using public information from the internet.Then some calculations are made based on the stored data.
 It serves as a tool to manage and analyze data related to various entities, such as clubs, players, transactions, history & salary for the nfl.

+## Getting Started

+1. Ensure you have PostgreSQL & python installed on your system.

+2. Clone this repository to your local machine.

+3. Navigate to the app's root directory.

+4. Update the database connection string in `database.py` to match your local connection string. (instructions below)

+5. Run `pip install -r requirements.txt` to install external dependencies.

+6. Run the app by executing `python main.py`.

 ### Database Initialization

 Before using the app, you'll need to initialize the database.
 Follow these steps: